 Currently I am at the University of Amsterdam, where I work on different research projects that focus largely on the psychology of belief systems and worldviews, both religious and secular.
-Broadly, I am interested in the psychological functions of such belief systems and I focus in particular on belief in science.
+I am interested in the psychological functions of belief systems and I focus in particular on the psychology of science.
 My current research interests can be summarized into four interrelated research themes and questions:

 - How do people cope with threats to perceptions of order and predictability, control, and meaning?
 I am interested in how science, religion, and other belief systems and worldviews aid people’s search for order, control, and meaning in the world.